 Webhook Trigger

 Receives inbound HTTP events from external systems and starts workflow execution.
-Use this for integrations with services like Stripe, GitHub, Clerk, or any system that sends webhook notifications.
+Supports automatic signature verification for popular providers (Stripe, GitHub, Shopify, Clerk, Slack) or custom HMAC/static-secret verification for any webhook source.

 When to Use